 Holy River (formerly Lobo Marino)

-Named after the enormous Pacific Sea Lion, Lobo Marino’s brand of experimental folk draws from a rich palette of international and folk influences.
+Holy River (formerly Lobo Marino) shares a brand of experimental folk that draws from a rich palette of international and folk influences.

-Built primarily on harmonium, bass drum, banjo and various unique instruments and voices, Lobo Marino continues to evolve as the musical response to the continuous travels and ongoing spiritual journey of its members, Laney Sullivan and Jameson Price.
+Built primarily on harmonium, bass drum, banjo and various unique instruments and voices, Holy River continues to evolve as the musical response to the continuous travels and ongoing spiritual journey of its members, Laney Sullivan and Jameson Price.

 They are also the founders of Earth Folk Collective and Fonticello Food Forest in Richmond,VA.
 Deeply dedicated to environmental and social causes, when traveling they carry in their music a message of humanity’s need for reconnection with the earth.
 While at home, they spend time community organizing and running their donation based educational homestead Earth Folk Collective.
 Learn more at www.lobomarino.com